Tatra 87: Notable owners

 The Tatra 87 was praised by German officers in World War II for the superior speed and handling it offered for use on the Autobahn.
 The Nazi armaments and munitions minister Fritz Todt declared: "This 87 is the Autobahn car ..."
-It was known, however, as the 'Czech secret weapon' because it killed so many Nazi officers during World War II that the German Army eventually forbade its officers from driving the Tatra.
-However, this alleged story has never been proven and is considered apocryphal, the order forbidding the T87 use being imposed only after several non-fatal accidents.
+It was known, however, as the "Czech secret weapon" because it killed so many Nazi officers during World War II that the German Army eventually forbade its officers from driving the Tatra.
+However, this alleged story has never been proven and is considered apocryphal; the order forbidding the T87 use was imposed only after several nonfatal accidents.